boot-clj/boot/README.md

        #_=>   :dependencies '[[me.raynes/conch "0.8.0"]])
 ```

-This was given on the command line as the `-s` or `--src-paths` argument to
+This was specified on the command line as the `-s` or `--src-paths` and `-d` or
-boot itself.
-In general arguments to boot correspond to calls to `set-env!` in
+`--dependencies` arguments to boot itself.
+These correspond to calls to `set-env!`
-the REPL or in a script.
+in the REPL or in a script.
 Note that the keyword always corresponds to the long
 option from the command line.

 Now that boot environment is set up we can build the project: